imagekit-developer/imagekit-java/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Twitter Follow](https://img.shields.io/twitter/follow/imagekitio?label=Follow&style=social)](https://twitter.com/ImagekitIo)

 Java SDK for [ImageKit.io](https://imagekit.io/) that implements the new APIs and interface for performing different file operations.

-ImageKit is a complete image optimization and transformation solution that comes with and [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
-It can be integrated with your existing infrastructure - storage like AWS s3, web servers, your CDN, and custom domain names, allowing you to deliver optimize images in minutes with minimal code changes
+ImageKit is complete media storage, optimization, and transformation solution that comes with an [image and video CDN](https://imagekit.io).
+It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 Table of contents -
  * [Installation](#installation)